Skip to main content Skip to navigation

 The Community Values Education Programme (CVEP) team

 Our team forms part of the Dean of Students' Office.
 We are proud to be a diverse team who are passionate about improving the student experience.
 The Programme Managers (job-share) oversee the strategic direction of our work and the day-to-day implementation of activities and resources.
 Our course Tutors facilitate Active Bystander activities, and input on sub-projects.
-The Student Engagement Officers are UG or PGT students at Warwick and support specific tasks or projects related to wider CVEP goals.
-The Active Bystander Champions are students who have previously completed the full Active Bystander Intervention course and now volunteer to help raise awareness with others.
+The Student Engagement team are current students at Warwick and support specific tasks or projects related to wider CVEP goals.

 Puja Laporte - Programme Manager (Job-share)